 5. Get at least 50% of Your Money Upfront

-I lost a $1,000 my second month of operation because I launched a project without getting any money upfront and the client bailed on it.
+I lost over $1,000 in my second month of operation because I launched a project without getting any money upfront and the client bailed on it.

-I invested my own money under the impression that I could bill it in once the project was well underway.
+I invested my money under the impression that I could bill it in once the project was well underway.
 Ouch again.

-You can’t afford to have money owed to you all over the place while you continue to conduct business with your own funds.
+You can’t afford to have money owed to you all over the place while you continue to conduct business with your funds.
 You’ll end up broke.

 Instead, always get at least 50% of your payment upfront or rather get enough of your payment upfront that if the rest isn’t paid, you can live with it.

 Sure, you can go after them in court but remember you’re a small business.
 Do you have liquidity and time for that mess?

-There were more lessons but none of them is quite as important when starting out as the 5 above.
+There were more lessons but none of them are quite as important when starting as the 5 above.

 I’ve let go of the clients that fall into 1 or more of the above and retained clients that are involved in their projects, appreciate my services, and are willing to pay for my time on time.

 These are the reciprocal relationships I’m happy to maintain, grow and foster.
 Remember, good energy….